Jaikido007/makersbbs-tmct/README.md

 ### Planning

-You'll want to do this at the start of every day.
+You'll want to do this once at the start of your project, and then at the start of every day.

+Load up the Project Board, which you can find in your repo in the 'Projects' tab.

-As a team:
+Then, as a team:

 1. **Review the Project board.**
    Get a general update on what's changed since the last planning session.
 What have you done?
 What work is still in progress?
 Is anything blocked?